alvitawa/bigsim/README.md

 `pipenv run python run.py --plot`

+You will see a plot of the progress of the simulation at the end.

-(You may see some errors at the end)
+(You may see some errors at the end, these may be OK)

-The plots are stored in Visualize.html, the program will try to open them in a web browser (with `xdg-open`, common in linux distro's).

 To run a few simulations with the same parameters:

 `pipenv run python run.py logs/test_logs 4 --plot`

 This will run 4 simulations and save the logs of the simulations in `logs/test_logs` (and plot the visualizations afterwards).

+To see more information on these simulations, you can view the `Visualise.ipynb` notebook:

+`pipenv run jupyter nbconvert --execute --to html Visualize.ipynb`

+(or open jupyter notebook from the virtual env)

 You can speed up the simulations by setting `sync=false` or `headless=true` in `config.ini`